 --ch-set psk none --ch-index 0 to turn off encryption.

---ch-set psk random --ch-index 0 will assign a new (high quality) random AES256 key to the primary channel (similar to what the Android app does when making new channels).
+--ch-set psk random --ch-index 0 to assign a new (high quality) random AES256 key to the primary channel (similar to what the Android app does when making new channels).

 --ch-set psk default --ch-index 0 to restore the standard 'default' (minimally secure, because it is in the source code for anyone to read) AES128 key.